Intercorporate Guaranties and Integrated Transactions: Avoiding Fraudulent Conveyance Exposure in Bankruptcy

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide finance and bankruptcy counsel with a review of the legal and economic issues in preferential transfer and fraudulent conveyance avoidance actions for intercorporate guaranties, integrated transactions, and designated-use loans.
+This CLE course will provide finance and bankruptcy counsel with a review of the legal and economic issues in preferential transfer and fraudulent conveyance avoidance actions for intercorporate guaranties, integrated transactions, and designated-use loans.
 The program will discuss how these transactions are at risk of being voided for lacking reasonably equivalent value and how lenders can show an indirect economic value of the transaction to satisfy Section 548.

 - Overview of types intercompany guaranties and integrated transactions at risk

 - Timing of guaranty